aibolem/RAMDanceToolkitwiki/RAM-API-Reference-MotionExtractor.md

 [[/Images/API-motionExtractor/pic-triangle.png]]

 **ramMotionExtractor::getPositionAt Method** returns global position you selected.
-When no port choosed, it will return point(0,0,0).
+If no port is chosen, it will return point(0,0,0).

-other getters(for taking port's information)is the following:
+Other getter methods for getting informatiom from a port are as follows:

 	int				getNumPort();
 	bool			getIsExist(int port);